-The backyard birdhouses at intoBirds were busy with avian tenants this year, and now that the temperatures dropped here in the east, we decided it was time to remove the old bird’s nests and clean them out.
+The backyard birdhouses at intoBirds were busy with avian tenants this year, and now we are enjoying cooler temperature here in the east, it’s time to remove the old bird’s nests and clean them out.

 Since I enjoy studying bird’s feathers, Dan was elated to show me the contents of our aluminum Hepper Roost Birdhouse.